kergoth/OE-Signatures/README.rst

 - Top Priority Tasks

   - Revamp the exception handling
+    - Wrap python syntax & runtime errors in a PythonSnippet in our own exception. *DONE*
+    - Enhance the PythonExpansionError handling - catch it at each level and re-raise with itself and the node that actually raised the exception as arguments, so that at toplevel we'll have the root of the value tree.
+      In this way, we'll be able to see the exact flow of variable expansions that led up to the failure, to give us more context.

     - Current behavior

       - Construction of a Value may raise RecursionError.
       - Construction of a ShellValue may raise ShellSyntaxError or NotImplementedError.
-      - Construction of a PythonValue may result in a syntax or runtime error, this exception is not currently passed up.
+      - Construction of a PythonValue may raise SyntaxError.
+This exception is currently not passed up.

       - Resolving a PythonSnippet may encounter a python syntax or runtime error, this is not currently passed up.